bruvio/google-search-app/README.md

 ```

 - `search_engine-project`: contains the django webapp
-- `search_engine-project/engine/tests/`: tests for basic operations on the app.
+- `search_engine-project/engine/tests/`: tests for basic operations on the app
 - `search_engine/utils/`: help functions
 - `Dockerfile`: dockerfile for building an image and future deployment to AWS (or other cloud provider)
 - `pytest-Dockerfile`: dockerfile for local testing